dheerajy1/data-sql-journey/src/8AISkillsChallengeFabricAnalyticsEngineer.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1712841399740/280af35c-6e1f-4a3f-a543-c868a77bba4f.png)

-#### 6\.
+#### f\.
 Code to drop duplicate customers, select specific columns, and split the “CustomerName” column to create “First” and “Last” name columns:

 Here you have created a new DataFrame dfdimCustomer\_silver by performing various transformations such as dropping duplicates, selecting specific columns, and splitting the “CustomerName” column to create “First” and “Last” name columns.